-Of all the possible texts in the Old Testament to cite, why did Jesus -- nailed to a Roman cross -- cite the first line of Psalm 22?
+Of all prophetic messianic texts in the Old Testament, why did Jesus quote the first line of Psalm 22?

-Why did Jesus cry out with a loud voice, "My God, My God, why have you forsaken Me?"
+Why did Jesus cry out, "My God, My God, why have you forsaken Me?"

-It was and is biblical forensic evidence the crucifixion of Jesus Christ was in God's redemptive plan.
+With biblical forensic evidence, the crucifixion of Jesus Christ was clearly in God's redemptive plan.

 Note prophetic forensic links in Psalm 22: